sri-ch27/odin-recipes/README.md

 # odin-recipes
-learned some html tags and the result is hear.
+learned some html tags and the result is here.